ChristopherBrum/Networking/the_internet/the_internet.md

 ### A Problem of Scale

-- While the scenario above works fine for local networks, there is a problem of _scale_ when it comes to larger networks like the internet, prim arily because:
+- While the scenario above works fine for local networks, there is a problem of _scale_ when it comes to larger networks like the internet, primarily because:
   - They are physical rather than logical.
 Each MAC Address is tied (burned in) to a specific physical device
   - They are flat rather than hierarchical.
 The entire address is a single sequence of values and can't be broken down into sub-divisions.